 "Papers" is the term generally used for collections created by individuals or families as they lived their lives.
 These collections may contain things like letters, diaries, speeches, photographs, and all sorts of ephemera (such as posters and flyers), to name just a few of the types of documents you might find.

 "Records" is quite often used to describe the collections created by government agencies, businesses, and organizations.
 These collections may contain some of the same types of materials as personal papers, like correspondence and speeches, but they can also contain constitutions and by-laws, financial records, membership records, legal documents, and subject files.
-Again, this is just a few of the possible types of records.

 Don't be confused if the archives you go to doesn't use these terms this way, and you find that the organization you are interested in has "Papers" instead of "Records"!